Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Research Method

 \item \textbf{Duplicate Removal.} We focused exclusively on vulnerabilities with the same name or similar description to reduce the number of vulnerabilities but also to ensure that in the literature, two vulnerabilities with the same name describe the same issue.

-\item \textbf{Vulnerability Classification.} The classification was based on their impact or effect, using the ten classes proposed by Rameder \etal~\cite{Rameder2022}.
+\item \textbf{Vulnerability Clustering.} We noted numerous vulnerabilities with similar names, which allowed us to divide them into unique clusters and analyze them deeply.

+Clusters of synonyms were created by joining terms that describe the same scenario.
+We primarily focused on the vulnerability description to understand the type of problem it represents.
+Then we added the vulnerability name to the cluster of names representing the same scenario.
+For each cluster, we documented the decision rule used to select a representative name for all its synonyms.
+Since our work extends and updates a previous taxonomy~\cite{Rameder2022}, we first prioritized names already used in that taxonomy.
+For newly introduced vulnerabilities, we prioritized names already used in other taxonomies.

+\item \textbf{Vulnerability Classification.} To categorize vulnerabilities, we focused on their root causes rather than their effects or attack vectors.
+Root causes are less ambiguous and help minimize classification ambiguities, providing a more precise, more reproducible taxonomy.
+We used categories proposed by Rameder \etal~\cite{Rameder2022}, as starting set.
 When the categories were insufficient to cover a particular vulnerability, we introduced a new category.

-\item \textbf{Vulnerability Clustering.} We noted numerous vulnerabilities with similar names, which allowed us to divide them into unique clusters and analyze them deeply.
-For each cluster, if the vulnerabilities were not present in the original study~\cite{Rameder2022}, we named it based on the number of occurrences in the state of the art.
-In particular, we selected the most commonly used names in the literature and provided the other names as alternatives.

 \item \textbf{Hierarchical Organization.} The previous cluster analysis revealed that vulnerabilities are present in the literature with numerous alternative names and are described in various levels of detail.
 Therefore, we organized the vulnerabilities hierarchically, placing them on different levels: the first level, which is more general and representative, and the subsequent levels, which are more detailed.